backstage/backstage/beps/NNNN-scaffolder-templating-in-parameters/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->

+#### Templating client side

+- This could lead to confusion as `filters` such as `parseRepoUrl` and `pick` and any custom filters which you define in the backend would not be available in the client side.
+- Also with the limitations of the `default` value being updated only on first render and never re-evaluated, there's no performance benefit of doing things client side anymore.